-- The first Ohio replacement ballistic missile submarine (SSBN-826) has been named Columbia in honor of the District of Columbia, but the Navy has not stated what the naming rule for these ships will be. - Virginia (SSN-774) class attack submarines are being named for states. - Aircraft carriers are generally named for past U.S. Presidents.
-Of the past 14, 10 were named for past U.S. Presidents, and 2 for Members of Congress. - Destroyers are being named for deceased members of the Navy, Marine Corps, and Coast Guard, including Secretaries of the Navy. - The Navy has not yet announced a naming rule for its planned new class of FFG(X) frigates, the first of which the Navy wants to procure in FY2021.
-Previous classes of U.S. Navy frigates, like Navy destroyers, were generally named for naval leaders and heroes. - Littoral Combat Ships (LCSs) are being named for regionally important U.S. cities and communities. - Amphibious assault ships are being named for important battles in which U.S. Marines played a prominent part, and for famous earlier U.S. Navy ships that were not named for battles. - San Antonio (LPD-17) class amphibious ships are being named for major U.S. cities and communities, and cities and communities attacked on September 11, 2001. - John Lewis (TAO-205) class oilers are being named for people who fought for civil rights and human rights. - Expeditionary Fast Transports (EPFs) are being named for small U.S. cities. - Expeditionary Transport Docks (ESDs) and Expeditionary Sea Bases (ESBs) are being named for famous names or places of historical significance to U.S. Marines. - Navajo (TATS-6) class towing, salvage, and rescue ships are being named for prominent Native Americans or Native American tribes.
+- SSBN-826, the first of the Navy's new ballistic missile submarines (SSBNs) has been named Columbia in honor of the District of Columbia, but the Navy has not stated what the naming rule for these ships will be. - Virginia (SSN-774) class attack submarines are being named for states. - Of the Navy's 15 most recently named aircraft carriers, 10 have been named for past U.S. Presidents and two for Members of Congress.
+On January 20, 2020, at a Martin Luther King, Jr. Day ceremony, the Navy announced that CVN-81, an aircraft carrier authorized by Congress in FY2019, would be named for Doris Miller, an African American enlisted sailor who received the Navy Cross for his actions during the Japanese attack on Pearl Harbor on December 7, 1941. - Destroyers are being named for deceased members of the Navy, Marine Corps, and Coast Guard, including Secretaries of the Navy. - The Navy has not yet announced a naming rule for its planned new class of FFG(X) frigates, the first of which was funded in FY2020.
+Previous classes of U.S. Navy frigates, like Navy destroyers, were generally named for naval leaders and heroes. - Littoral Combat Ships (LCSs) have been named for regionally important U.S. cities and communities. - Amphibious assault ships are being named for important battles in which U.S. Marines played a prominent part, and for famous earlier U.S. Navy ships that were not named for battles. - San Antonio (LPD-17) class amphibious ships are being named for major U.S. cities and communities, and cities and communities attacked on September 11, 2001. - John Lewis (TAO-205) class oilers are being named for people who fought for civil rights and human rights. - Expeditionary Fast Transports (EPFs) are being named for small U.S. cities. - Expeditionary Transport Docks (ESDs) and Expeditionary Sea Bases (ESBs) are being named for famous names or places of historical significance to U.S. Marines. - Navajo (TATS-6) class towing, salvage, and rescue ships are being named for prominent Native Americans or Native American tribes.

 Since 1974, at least 21 U.S. military ships have been named for persons who were living at the time the name was announced.
-The most recent instance occurred on May 6, 2019, when the Navy announced that it was naming the destroyer DDG-51 for former Senator Sam Nunn.
+The most recent instance occurred on May 6, 2019, when the Navy announced that it was naming the destroyer DDG-133 for former Senator Sam Nunn.